ExaChem/exachem/docs/user_guide/coupledcluster.rst

 :debug: ``[default=false]`` enable verbose printing for debugging a CC calculation.

 :profile_ccsd: ``[default=false]`` When enabled, writes a csv file containing the performance data for every tensor contraction.
 Useful for profiling contractions in a single iteration by setting ``ccsd_maxiter=1``.

+:freeze: This block allows specifying freezing options.
+Some of the lowest-lying core orbitals and/or some of the highest-lying virtual orbitals may be excluded using this block.
+No orbitals are frozen by default.

+   * :strong:`atomic`:  Enable to exclude the atom-like core regions altogether.
+(H-He: 0, Li-Ne: 1, Na-Ar: 5, K-Kr: 9, Rb-Xe: 18, Cs-Rn: 27, Fr-Og: 43).
+   * :strong:`core`: The specified number of lowest-lying occupied orbitals are excluded.
+   * :strong:`virtual`: The specified number of highest-lying virtual orbitals are excluded.

 :PRINT: This block allows specifying a couple of printing options.
 When enabled, they provide the following